 The student intern is expected to work a minimum of 135 hours per semester for a 3-credit internship and a minimum of 270 hours per semester for a 6-credit internship.

 Internships are taken on a pass-fail basis.
 Internship supervisors will need to sign the student intern’s Learning Contract and complete an evaluation at the end of the internship.
-Additionally, employers may need to correspond with or accommodate a visit from an intern’s faculty supervisor.
+In addition, employers may need to correspond with or accommodate a visit from an intern’s faculty supervisor.

-The employer supervisor should provide access to appropriate work/learning experiences in safe environments, where there is adequate supervision and where equipment needed for the completion of internship tasks is available.
+The employer supervisor should provide access to appropriate work/learning experiences in safe environments.
+These environments should have adequate supervision and equipment needed for the completion of internship tasks.

-With regard to the question of whether or not pay interns, you will want to seek legal advice and refer to the Fair Labor Standards Act, as well as the Department of Labor.
+For questions on whether or not to pay interns, you may seek legal advice and refer to the Fair Labor Standards Act.
+You can also refer to the Department of Labor.
 If hiring international students as interns, it will also be helpful to consult an expert on immigration.